microsoft/rushstack/libraries/ts-command-line/README.md

 This library helps you create professional command-line tools using TypeScript.
 By "professional", we mean:

-- **simple by design**:  Making a CLI is similar to making a graphical UI -- some people have a knack for clean and intuitive designs, but your average developer... needs some help.  :-)  Keeping things simple is the best help.  **ts-command-line** intentionally provides a relatively minimalist set of CLI building blocks that encourage simple designs.
-If your app has lots of knobs and switches, we recommend to move them into a commented config file with a published JSON schema, rather than designing a CLI with hundreds of parameters.

-- **automatic documentation**: Some command-line libraries treat the `--help` docs as someone else's job.  **ts-command-line** requires each every parameter to follow a standardized naming pattern and have a documentation string.
-It will automatically generate the `--help` docs for you.
-If you like to write long paragraphs, no problem -- they will be word-wrapped correctly.   *[golf clap]*

 - **no gotchas for users**:  Seems obvious, but try typing "`npm install --save-dex`" instead of "`npm install --save-dev`" sometime.
 The command seems to execute successfully, but it doesn't save anything!
 The misspelled flag was silently ignored.
 This lack of rigor plagues many familiar Node.js tools and can be confusing and frustrating.
 For a great user experience, a command line tool should always be strict about its syntax.

-- **no gotchas for developers**:  Many command-line libraries store their parsed data in a simple JavaScript hash object.
+- **no gotchas for developers**:  Many command-line libraries store their parsed data in a simple JavaScript object.
 This is convenient for small projects.
 But suppose a large project has many different source files that define and read parameters.
 If you try to read `data['output-dir']` when it wasn't defined, or if you misspell the key name, your tool will silently behave as if the parameter was omitted.
 And is `data['max-count']` a string or a number?
 Hard to tell!
 We solve this by modeling each parameter kind as a real TypeScript class.

+- **simple by design**:  Making a CLI is similar to making a graphical UI -- some people have a knack for clean and intuitive designs, but your average developer... needs some help.  :-)  Keeping things simple is the best help.  **ts-command-line** intentionally provides a minimalist set of CLI building blocks that encourage simple designs.
+If your app has lots of knobs and switches, we recommend NOT to design a complex CLI with hundreds of parameters.
+Move those options into a commented config file with a published JSON schema.

+- **automatic documentation**: Some command-line libraries treat the `--help` docs as someone else's job.  **ts-command-line** requires each every parameter to follow a standardized naming pattern and have a documentation string.
+It will automatically generate the `--help` docs for you.
+If you like to write long paragraphs, no problem -- they will be word-wrapped correctly. *[golf clap]*

 - **structure and extensibility**: Instead of a simple function chain, **ts-command-line** provides a "scaffold" pattern that makes it easy to find and understand the command-line implementation for any tool project.
 The scaffold model is generally recommended, but there's also a "dynamic" model if you need it.
 See below for examples.